RealityHertz/Greenhouse-Project/Documentation/Signoffs/NutrientSubsystemSignoff.md

    1. The Arduino's BLE capabilities could be broadened by using an array of bluetooth extenders if required for larger projects.
    2. The Ardiuno will need to be cycled in and out of sleep mode to conserve battery life.
 This will be done by using the Arduino-Libraries Github and use the provided files and functions in the ArduinoLowPower folder.
 For example, we can use the function LowPower.sleep() and input the amount of time we want it to sleep in ms. Implementing this in a loop will then allow the microcontroller to continuously fall asleep and wake up for the desired time.
 We have decided to do a system where the Ardiuno runs for 10 seconds for every 5 minutes.
 [2]
    3. BLE (Bluetooth Low Energy) is lower in cost than the classic Bluetooth as BLE is currently rising in use and has market competition.
 BLE decreases the distance a signal can be transmitted, but the signals transmitted through the greenhouse will not be far apart.
 The use of BLE allows for a cost-eﬃcient alternative compared to standard Bluetooth.
+   4. The Arduino Nano 33 IoT contains both USART Rx and Tx pins, connected as shown in the figure above, to support the serial connection to the rs485 translator.

 - **Soil NPK and Moisture Sensor - Anggrek RS485**
    1. The sensor will be supplied 15V from the Arduino pin 12 which provides a 5V output and will be passed through the pololu step-up regulator to produce the required 15V this will allow the sensor to be enabled and disabled as the Arduino cycles through sleep cycles.